The Perfect Answer

 Madeline was taken aback by his words, a look of shock on her face.
-She thought she had been doing pretty good, and was actually feeling a bit better, until he said that.
+She thought she had been doing pretty good and was honestly feeling a bit better until he said that.
 And he could smell it?
 Smell what exactly?
 What was he, a dog?

 “Fine,” she responded sharply.

 She stood up and walked to the guest room somewhat defiantly.
 After locking the door behind her, she leaned her back against it.
 It would be nice to take a hot bath and get back to a normal sleeping schedule, and she would show him she was just fine.
 He hadn’t a clue.